-GE163 INTRODUCTION TO STATISTICS (2.5 credits/48 clock hours) This course is designed to give the student a basic knowledge of the statistics used in today's world.
+GE163 INTRODUCTION TO STATISTICS (2.5 credits/48 clock hours) This introductory course is designed to give the students a basic knowledge of statistics used in business.
 Although most students do not plan to become statisticians, a working knowledge of descriptive and inferential statistics is required for most entry-level positions.
-The following areas will be covered: collection of data, deceptive statistics, measures of central tendency, measures of dispersion, introduction to probability concepts, and an introduction to sampling concepts.
+The following areas are covered: collection of data, introduction to sampling concepts, deceptive statistics, frequency distributions, graphing, cross tabulations, measures of central tendency, measures of dispersion, and an introduction of probability concepts, hypothesis testing with one sample and related areas.
 Prerequisite: Algebra.

-GE156 INTRODUCTION TO STATISTICS FOR CRIMINAL JUSTICE (2.5 credits/36 clock hours) Statistics for Criminal Justice is designed to review basic mathematical concepts and cover a basic knowledge of statistics used in criminal justice research.
+GE176 INTRODUCTION TO STATISTICS FOR CRIMINAL JUSTICE (2.0 credits/36 clock hours) Introduction to Statistics for Criminal Justice is designed to review basic mathematical concepts and cover a basic knowledge of statistics used in criminal justice research.
 The topics that will be covered are order of operations, evaluating formulas, percentages, frequency distributions, graphing, cross tabulations, central tendencies, and dispersion.
-Prerequisite: None.
+Prerequisite: None